ciel-lang/CIEL/doc/dependencies.md

 - decimals: Decimal number parser and formatter
 - dexador: Yet another HTTP client for Common Lisp
 - dissect: A lib for introspecting the call stack and active restarts.
-- djula: An implementation of Django templates for Common Lisp.
 - easy-routes: Yet another routes handling utility on top of Hunchentoot
 - fiveam: A simple regression testing framework
 - fn: Some macros for lambda brevity